Donor Profile

 Multilateral Spending and Commitments

 As a result of its focus on promoting national interests and strengthening bilateral relationships, the US channels a lower share of its total ODA to multilateral organizations than other OECD DAC donors.
 Core contributions to multilaterals accounted for 14% of the US’ total ODA in 2022, well below the DAC average of 41%.
 In absolute terms, the US became the top provider of core contributions to multilaterals in 2021.
 Overall, the Biden Administration has reengaged with the multilateral system.
-The FY2024 Biden budget proposes to fully fund US contributions to international organizations in addition to paying down past debts and providing US$57 million in support to UNFPA.
+The FY2024 final appropriations had a 7% increase in contributions to International Organizations, allowing the US to fully meet its obligations.
+The FY2025 budget proposal also full funding of US obligations.
+However, voluntary contributions from FY2023 to FY2024 received a cut of 14%.
+The FY2025 budget also requested a modest decrease.

 Politics & Priorities